amitkapoor27/react-calendar/README.md

-# Getting Started with Create React App
+# Calender Design with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Calender design using the React and backend is in the PHP

 ## Available Scripts